 Ezekiel 23:17 And the Babylonians came to her (Jerusalem and Samaria see verse 4) into the bed of love, and they defiled her with their whoredom, and she was polluted with them, and her mind (H5315) was alienated from them.18 So she discovered her whoredoms, and discovered her nakedness: then my [the LORD verse 1] mind (H5315) was alienated from her, like as my mind (H5315) was alienated from her sister.

-I’m not giving you any background or context to these verses for lack of space reasons and because I wish to remain concentrated on one aspect at a time.
+I’m not giving you any background or context to these verses for lack of space and because I wish to remain concentrated on one aspect at a time.
 There are about fifteen translations of MIND for NEPHESH.
 Please verify this for yourself.
 You’ll see that the usage of the term mind in 1600 when the KJV was translated is identical to how we use it today.
 I shall be elaborating on the origin of this immaterial aspect of humans during the next few weeks as we develop this subject.

 Here’s something to ponder.
 The soul is subject to death, as we saw above.
 The material part returns to dust, as we saw above.
 What happens to the immaterial part of the soul, also translated mind?

 We shall see the Biblical Hebrew meaning of this spirit that returns to God upon death.
 Suffice, for now, is to grasp that all human beings are a nephesh consisting of a material body that, like animals, will return to dust.
-And an immaterial aspect, unlike animals, that confers on each of us, all the human singularities which we can sum up as being related to the human mind.
+And an immaterial aspect, unlike animals, conferring on each of us, all the human singularities which we can sum up as being related to the human mind.